mohammadarahman/docs/docs/Coding/carch/carch.md

 	**Virtual memory :** it means some objects can live on disk.
 Address space is broken into fixed size blocks called pages.
 	At any time each page resides either in main memory or disk.
 	when page fault occurs (missing page in memory) then entire page moved to memory and during this time CPU is free.
+	virtual space is bigger than physical
+	each process has its own page entry.

+	**page entry:** contains 1) physical page number 2) valid bit 3) dirty bit 4) use bit 5) protection field 6) disk address.
 ### how to improve the miss rate

 1. Large block size - use large block can cause miss penalty.
 Does larger block causes longer hit time?